HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 ## Copying a media asset

+!!! note
+    Only the latest version of the source assets will be copied.

 Refer to the following steps if you want to copy a media asset from one collection to another.

 1. Click the **more menu** option of the asset.